PaperbagLife/PaperbagLife.github.io/vue-version/src/blog/2025-06-06-UX-learnings.md

 #### Time to Content: <1 second

 At this point, I was pretty satisfied with the website.
 Over time, I added buttons to help organize various documents and internal links relevant to the project, as well as a cookbook of common commands and knowledge specific to our internal cluster.

+Engineers use it daily (at least from 2025-04-20 to the day this was written) to access documents or find commands to run from the Cookbook.

 The Cookbook<sup>TM</sup> is another fantastic case study in user experience, and I shall discuss it in the next blog.